On functions with given boundary data and convex constraints on the gradient: The maximal and minimal extension and some structure results

 that is true by \eqref{s+eqs-2}.
-We point out that this result extends at all the points of $\gamma$ what we proved in (3) of Prop \ref{maxminextensioncurves} for the points of $\gamma_{1}$ and $\gamma_{2}$.
-We also recall that, if $u$ is a solution of \eqref{problem} then, by Prop. \ref{solutions}, $u=S^{+}=S^{-}$ along $\gamma$. \\ We conclude showing that the derivative along $\gamma$ of $S^{+}$ and $S^{-}$ exists in every point in which the curve is differentiable and it is equal to $\phizero$.
-So it is also the derivative along $\gamma$ of any potential solution of \eqref{problem}.
-Let $\bar{s}\in[0,\lga]$ a Lebesgue point for $\phizero(\gamma(s),\gammap(s))$, such that the curve is differentiable at $\bar{s}$, then for all what we proved above we can write
+We point out that this result extends at all the points of $\gamma$ what we proved in (3) of Proposition \ref{maxminextensioncurves} for the points of $\gamma_{1}$ and $\gamma_{2}$.
+We also recall that, if $u$ is a solution of \eqref{problem} then, by Proposition \ref{solutions}, $u=S^{+}=S^{-}$ along $\gamma$. \\ We conclude showing that the derivative along $\gamma$ of $S^{+}$ and $S^{-}$ (and also of any solution $u$ of \eqref{problem}, by Proposition \ref{solutions}) exists in every point at which the curve is differentiable and it is equal to $\phizero$.
+Let $\bar{s}\in[0,l(\gamma)]$ a Lebesgue point for $\phizero(\gamma(s),\dot{\gamma}(s))$, such that the curve is differentiable at $\bar{s}$, then for all what we proved above we can write

 Which is equal to